gkoloventzos/liblogging/README.md

 # liblogging
-A perl script for put log messages for function path creation
+A perl script for inserting log messages for function path creation